xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

     ```

 4. Verify that the custom keyword package is removed.
 Open the project in Katalon Studio, from the main toolbar, select **Project > Refresh**.

+    Katalon Studio should display that the custom keyword package is removed.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration-submodules/KS-Keywords-removed-package.png" alt="Keyword package removed" width=70%>